 Times listed for meeting items are approximate and depend on the length of discussion and voting.
 All meetings are held at 4822 Madison Yards Way, Madison, Wisconsin, unless otherwise noted.
 In order to confirm a meeting or to request a complete copy of the board's agenda, please call the listed contact person.
 The board may also consider materials or items filed after the transmission of this notice.
 Times listed for the commencement of disciplinary hearings may be changed by the examiner for the convenience of the parties.
-Interpreters for the hearing impaired provided upon request by contacting the Affirmative Action Officer, 608-266-2112.
+Interpreters for the hearing impaired provided upon request by contacting the Affirmative Action Officer at 608-266-2112, or the Meeting Staff at 608-266-5439.